 BOBs

 The rationale for knowing the best of the best (BOBs) in your field is elemental according to Marcus Buckingham: “Conventional wisdom tells us that we learn from our mistakes [but] all we learn from mistakes are the characteristics of mistakes.
 If we want to learn about our successes, we must study successes.”
-The applicability at the organizational level is evidenced by the fact that the most used for-profit management tool in a 2009 study of international executives was benchmarking and it held the number two spot in 2015.
+Evidence supporting the applicability at the organizational level includes that the most used for-profit management tool in a 2009 study of international executives was benchmarking and it held the number two spot in 2015.

 It’s likely that you are doing some of this already; the number one way to learn about innovation in the nonprofit sector is from peer organizations.
 The difference with the BOBs is in the choice of the peer.